orlof/dcpu-admiral/README.md

   <dt id="write">write(int)</dt>
   <dd>
     <p>
-      Writes a single sector to floppy from floppy buffer (0xd980 - 0xdb7f in current build).
+      Writes a single sector to floppy from floppy buffer "start=peek(0xfff7)".
 This method is provided for integrating with non-Admiral floppy formats.
     </p>
   </dd>
 </dl>